-‘He’s actively cheating already’: Mary Trump on her uncle’s campaign
+‘He’s actively cheating already’: Mary Trump reviews her uncle’s campaign

 The country’s heading toward authoritarianism.
 Well, who’s the authoritarian going to be?
 Donald.
 So why would he want to stop that?

-‘Can you run for office from a federal penitentiary?’
+“Can you run for office from a federal penitentiary?”

 FC: Are there any other family members, other than Donald’s immediate family, that still support him and defend him?